Oliveira-Lee/DaemonDisabler/README.md

 # thermalmonitordDisabler
 [中文](https://github.com/rponeawa/thermalmonitordDisabler/blob/main/README_CN.md)

 A tool used to disable thermalmonitord to prevent throttling and screen dimming when iOS devices overheat.
+You can also disable OTA and UsageTrackingAgent with this.

-Works on all versions below iOS 18.1 beta 4, may not work completely on A15+ devices.
+Works on all versions below iOS 18.1 beta 4, disabling thermal monitor may not work completely on A15+ devices.

 ## Running the Program
 Download the latest version from [releases](https://github.com/rponeawa/thermalmonitordDisabler/releases/latest) based on your system, and run thermalmonitordDisabler or thermalmonitordDisabler.exe.